Day Two Of North East India Ride: Cherrapunjee Sightseeing And Places To Visit In Cherrapunjee

 Meghalaya is famous for its cave and

-Mawsmai Cave: They are the most commonly visited cave in Meghalaya.
-It is one of the centers of tourist attractions in Meghalaya.
+Mawsmai Cave is the most commonly visited cave in Meghalaya.
+It is one of the major tourist attractions in Cherrapunjee and Meghalaya.

 As discussed with the locals, they told me that it is impossible to visit all the places in Cherrapunjee in a day and though I agreed with their statement, my itinerary was a bit complex.
 Though I had the advantage of having a motorcycle allowing me to navigate between two locations swiftly.
 I was also traveling solo, thereby reducing the time consumed in groups.
 Anyways I gave up my plan and decided to rely on sites suggested by locals, and the first recommendation I got was to visit the Wei-Sadong waterfall, and the Dainthlen falls.
 The Wei-Sadong waterfall lies some 12km from the town of Cherrapunjee and Dainthlen falls en-route Wei-Sadong falls.
 So I started my bike from Sohra town and after a short breakfast reached the Sai-Kamaka resort.
 From the resort, a straight road leads to the Wei-Sadong waterfall, and it will take hardly 15 minutes to reach there.
 To see the Wei-Sadong waterfall, I had to trek for around 15 minutes, and once I got a glimpse of the fall, I was amazed by its beauty.
 I had seen a lot of waterfalls in my short period of traveling, but this was something exceptional.
 A three-tiered waterfall surrounded by dense jungles.
 The water was flowing at such a speed that it looked like someone is controlling the flow of water, neither slow nor turbulent just enough current to make it beautiful.
 After taking photos and spending considerable time near the waterfall, I trekked up and headed for my second destination, i.e., Dainthelen Waterfall.